laura-2/laura-2/README.md

-# lauraVerbinen
+# Laura Helena Verbinen
 # 💫 About Me:
-I'm currently working with the JavaScript programming<br> language, as well as the React framework and React Native.<br>I'm also currently learning Vue technology. <br>I love working with React Native and it really helps me <br>identify with my work.
-I've already studied HTML and CSS styles. <br>I'm currently looking for projects that utilize React, <br>as that's what I want to specialize in.
+I'm currently working with the JavaScript programming language, as well as the React framework and React Native.
+I'm also currently learning Vue technology.
+I love working with React Native and it really helps me identify with my work.
+I've already studied HTML and CSS styles.
+I'm currently looking for projects that utilize React, as that's what I want to specialize in.

 ## 🌐 Socials: